rikvandersanden/dburriss.github.io/_posts/2017-02-11-vscode-tasks.md

 # Tasks

 Tasks in VS Code allow you to run commands that execute and usually feedback some status.
-Tasks are configured in the file */.vscode/tasks.json* from the worskspace root.
+Tasks are configured in the file */.vscode/tasks.json* from the workspace root.
 Hit **Ctrl+Shift+P** and type **Tasks:C** and hit enter or click 'Tasks: Configure Task Runner'.
 If the file does not exist it will be created.

 ## Compiling a Java application